 Tensions reached a breaking point on the subsequent tour.
-Ronnie Montrose — who sadly passed away on March 3, 2012, at the age of 64 — replaced Hagar with Bob James just as Montrose’s career profile was really starting to take off.
+Ronnie Montrose — who sadly passed away in March 2012, at the age of 64 — replaced Hagar with Bob James just as Montrose’s career profile was really starting to take off.
 Paper Money rose to No. 65, building on the platinum achievement of their first album.
 But Warner Bros.
 Presents … Montrose!, the 1975 follow-up, only reached No. 79.
-Montrose limped away after 1976’s No. 118 Jump on It.
+Montrose limped away after 1976’s Jump on It struggled to No. 118.

 A respectable, if hardly world-conquering, career followed for Ronnie Montrose, while Sammy Hagar steadily rose within the hard-rock marketplace until achieving his well-deserved, star-level name recognition — all before replacing David Lee Roth in Van Halen.